 2. Define the problem space

-3. Quote the humans involved
+3. Let the humans speak

 A case study tells a story and often involves some reporting.

-If you’re already interviewing people involved, quoting them in the case study itself helps establish trust and tell a more compelling story.
+If you’re already interviewing people involved, quoting them in the case study helps establish trust and tell a more compelling story.
 Don’t worry too much about getting the “perfect” quote.
 People express more relatable emotions when they speak naturally and fluently.

 Readers will get a sense of how your subject-matter experts felt about the project, what they worried about, and, near the end, what success felt like.